Ping-Group-UCSC/zfs-code/README.md

 The calculation requires scf output with pw_export followed by conversion bash script to generate simple grid and wfc input files. #TODO -- add this and explain

-The flow of the ZFS calculation is as follows:
+Flow of the ZFS Code:
 ------------------------------------
 1. input bands to compute and location of grid of wfc files
 2. read npw, grid, and wfc
 3. calculate f1(G), f2(-G), f3(G)
 4. calculate ρ(G-G')
 5. calculate D_(ab); including ZFS parameter

 After Installation:
 ------------------------------------
 Try out the example calculations under the directory 'Examples/'